JHU-CLSP/eval-the-eval-readability/README.md

 $ python scripts/get_rating.py </PATH/TO/OUTPUT_FILE>
 ```

-The outputs from our experiments on dataset analysis is available [here](https://drive.google.com/file/d/1hZDnHklb6NM_XrmyrtWQRKEO0eqeWZ2e/view?usp=sharing).

-The outputs from our experiments on model analysis is available [here](https://drive.google.com/file/d/1_lRwyGhm0W43lsuBHlLo1EgCc6nCtm4h/view?usp=sharing).

 ## Analysis

 Jupyter notebooks with the analysis code can be found in `analysis/`.

 - `analysis/model_analysis.ipynb` contains the code for comparing the human judgements to traditional metrics and LM readability judgements.
-(Sec 4.1-4.2)
+(Sec 4.2-4.3)
 - `analysis/dataset_analysis.ipynb` contains the code for the LM based evaluation for readability datasets.
-(Sec 4.3)
+(Sec 4.4)